sal55/langs/zlangnotes.md

     ptr: Ptr<U8>

-However the issue I found (with lots of languages that someone is not familiar with actually) is with using example identifiers that could plausibly be keywords the language.
+However the issue I found (with lots of languages that someone is not familiar with actually) is with using example identifiers that could plausibly be keywords in the language.

 #### Strings